codonlibrary/codonPython/CONTRIBUTING.md

 ## Basic idea

+* Fork codonPython on GitHub.
+* Make a new branch for your contribution on that fork.
+* Submit a pull request to codonPython.

 Source + Doc + Test = :heart_eyes:

 Please send a [GitHub Pull Request to codonPython](https://github.com/codonlibrary/codonPython/pull/new/master) with a